 Secure Pin Pad is a single visual view that provides security for data entries.
 The purpose of Secure Pin Pad is to ensure that the management and manipulation of the Pin code are conducted in a secured, controlled, and verified way.
 It ensures that the protection mechanisms are in place to defeat or mitigate key logger, over shoulder attacks, memory dump and screen capture.
 Secure Pin Pad helps a software solution to prevent targeted attacks more efficiently.

 The Secure Pin Pad feature uses internally a Gemalto library to handle Secure Key Pad.
 You can configure elements of the Secure Pin Pad using the initialization parameters or through APIs offered by the product.
-On Pin entry success, the Secure Pin Pad feature outputs a SecurePin object that can be used later into change Pin or OTP generation flows.

 Pin blockage